 • The films or programs covered in the student’s pieces may concern mainstream and/or LGBTQIA+- subject matter.

-• Contestants are gay, bisexual, transgender women or queer of color, or nonbinary people of color, and are full-time students attending, or who have attended, a Southern California community (2-year) college or state university in 2022, studying journalism, communications or film/TV studies.
+• Contestants are gay/lesbian, bisexual, transgender women or queer of color, or nonbinary people of color, who attending a Southern California community (2-year) college or state university in 2022.

-• They must include a resume and a cover letter noting their college/university, campus media outlet, the date(s) the submitted pieces were published/posted, their journalism teacher and/or name and contact information of the campus outlet’s editor/producer.
+• They must include a resume and a cover letter noting their college/university, campus media outlet, the date(s) the submitted pieces were published/posted, their major/field of study, name and contact information of a teacher/professor, and the campus outlet’s editor or producer.

-• The cover letter includes a 300-word statement on why a career in film/TV criticism and entertainment journalism is appealing.
+• The cover letter should also include an 200- to 300-word (or so) statement on why a career in film/TV criticism and entertainment journalism is appealing.

 • Applicants may submit one (1) to three (3) examples of their writing on film and/or TV that were published in an official campus publication, website, podcast, TV or radio program in 2022.